nextauthjs/next-auth/.github/invalid-reproduction.md

 ### Why was this issue closed?

 To be able to investigate, we need access to a reproduction to identify what triggered the issue.
 We need a link to a **public** GitHub repository.
-Example: ([NextAuth.js example repository](https://github.com/nextauthjs/next-auth-example).
+Example: ([NextAuth.js example repository](https://github.com/nextauthjs/next-auth-example)).

-The bug template that you filled out has a section called "Link to the code that reproduces this issue or a replay of the bug", which is where you should provide the link to the reproduction.
+The bug template that you filled out has a section called "Reproduction URL", which is where you should provide the link to the reproduction.

 - If you did not provide a link or the link you provided is not valid, we will close the issue.
 - If you provide a link to a private repository, we will close the issue.